Common mode current: Measurement

 Common Mode current measurement is carried out to determine the conducted interference or radiated interference that happened in an electrical system due to the high probability of unwanted field emission to the environment.
 It is also said that most failures are due to common mode currents on cable and the wire assemblies.
 Note that some common mode current returns through a third point path that could be an adjacent cable, a ground plane or another unexpected return path.
 Common mode currents in a circuit don't necessarily follow the designed schematics.

 Henry Ott consultants explained a simple setup on measuring common mode current by putting a high frequency current clamp from Fischer Custom Communications on multi-conductors and connect it to a spectrum analyzer.
 It is assumed that all of the common mode current flowing on those multiconductors will travel using another return path that is unknown.

 With a known transfer impedance, the common mode current measured from the multi-conductors can be determined by looking at the voltage shown at the spectrum analyzer.

 That measurement technique can work on both shielded and unshielded cables.

 There are many improvisation on common mode measurement method nowadays.
-Here are some examples: Measurement of common mode current vnd Voltage can be done simultaneously without needing to do it in separate measurements.
+Here are some examples: Measurement of common mode current and Voltage can be done simultaneously without needing to do it in separate measurements.
 Measurement for both common mode and differential mode current can be done using two single path Line Impedance Stabilization Networks.
 Radiated emission from a power cable prediction using a common mode current measurement also done in United Kingdom.
 Electromagnetic radiation emission from a wind turbine also performed by measuring common mode current from all of the power cables and neutral cable.